fpgaprince/rtd/docs/source/fundamentals.rst

 ============================================================
 The world is analog.

-We understand and solve with math and science.
+We understand and solve problem with math and science representing them through functions.

-Mathematically, we represent with functions.
+As problems became more complex and the urgency to solve them became more critical, we needed better methods.

-As problems became more complex, we needed better performing calculators.
+What started out as analog, was no longer adequate.

 Transistors
 ------------------